microsoft/qsharp-compiler/src/QuantumSdk/README.md

 - `QsharpDocsOutputPath`:
 Directory where any generated documentation will be saved.

-- `QsharpDocsGenerationMode`: Specifies whether to use the legacy YAML-based documentation generation engine, or the newer engine that outputs directly to Markdown.
-Recognized values are: `markdown`, and `yaml`.

 - `QsharpDocsPackageId`: Specifies the package ID that should appear in generated documentation.
 Set to `PackageId` by default, but can be overriden to allow for documenting parts of metapackages.

 [comment]: # (TODO: document QscBuildConfigExe, QscBuildConfigOutputPath)